Bedford Basin: History

-In 1994, the defences that protected Bedford Basin were designated a National Historic Site of Canada, commemorating the assembly of convoys in Bedford Basin during the Second World Wars.
-A plaque was erected at Admiral Harry DeWolf Park on the Bedford waterfront.
-The park derives its name from Admiral H.G.
-DeWolf, of the Royal Canadian Navy.

-In 2010, on the 100th anniversary of the Royal Canadian Navy, a plaque was unveiled at Bedford Lake, Griesbach, Edmonton, Alberta, in recognition of the role played by Bedford Basin, Nova Scotia, in World War I and World War II.
+In 1994, the defences that protected Bedford Basin were designated a National Historic Site of Canada, commemorating the assembly of convoys in Bedford Basin during the Second World War.
+In 2010, on the 100th anniversary of the Royal Canadian Navy, a plaque was unveiled at Bedford Lake, Griesbach, Edmonton, Alberta, in recognition of the role played by Bedford Basin in the world wars.

 "Bedford Basin is a large enclosed anchorage, forming the northwestern end of Halifax Harbour in Nova Scotia on Canada's Atlantic coast.
 The basin is quite deep and the good holding ground on the basin floor makes it an ideal anchorage and a protected location for ships.

-The Basin came to international significance during both the First and Second World Wars when the German navy began to use submarines as an offensive weapon against Allied shipping Canada's prominent role in the First World War led to Halifax being chosen as the primary logistic port for resupplying Western Europe.
+The Basin came to international significance during both the First and Second World Wars when the German navy began to use submarines as an offensive weapon against Allied shipping.
+Canada's prominent role in the First World War led to Halifax being chosen as the primary logistic port for resupplying Western Europe.
 The protected waters of Bedford Basin allowed the Royal Navy and Royal Canadian Navy to assemble convoys consisting of hundreds of merchant ships in relative security while torpedo nets kept German submarines at bay.
 As observed By Rear Admiral Leonard W. Murray (RCN), Halifax saw first hand the tragic loss of life amongst merchant seamen.
 The Basin was a daily witness to the grim war at sea.
-Stricken vessels limped back to port and seamen fold their stories of battle and the hazards of the North Atlantic convoy routes.
+Stricken vessels limped back to port and seamen told their stories of battle and the hazards of the North Atlantic convoy routes.